sserrot/champion_relationships/R_analysis/network_graph.md

 # Introduction

-Give an interpretation of the results of each computation.

-Direct the reader's attention to the features you want them to observe in each plot.

-If your plots and computations allow you to draw any conclusions about your data, do so.

-Perform at least one computation.

-We discussed some network and vertex measures in class on 10/17, but there are others documented in the igraph manual.
-Furthermore, you can do other computations in R using any of the code you've learned to write earlier in our course.

-***For instance, you might compute the betweenness centrality of your vertices, if the interpretation of that measure discussed in class on 10/17 is relevant to your network.***

-***Provide a clear write-up of all the (non-boring) things you did on this project.***

-***How did you plan and execute the data gathering?***

-***What difficulties (if any) arose when you tried to represent your data clearly as a graph?***

-  images, json files

-***What computation did you do and why do you think its results mean?***

-***Why are they informative or interesting for your network?***

 ## How I got my data

 I chose to use Riot Games: League of Legends Champion relationships as the Social Network for the project.